Regina Belle: Personal life

 Belle has been married twice.
-Her first marriage was to saxophonist and flute player Horace Alexander Young from 1985 until 1990, and together they adopted daughter named Tiy (born 1989).
+Her first marriage was to saxophonist and flute player Horace Alexander Young from 1985 until 1990, and together they adopted a daughter named Tiy (born 1989).
 Belle married former NBA basketball player John Battle on June 25, 1991.
+Belle and her husband reside in Atlanta, Georgia.
+John is a pastor of a church in Atlanta.

 The couple has four children together, two of whom are adopted: daughter Winter, and son Jayln.
 After suffering miscarriages of two sets of twin boys, the couple had daughter Sydni (born 1994) and Nyla (born November 10, 1995).
 Belle has two grandchildren from Winter, Thea and Joshua.

 Belle successfully battled a brain tumor in 2009.
 However, she is now deaf in her left ear.
-Belle and her husband reside in Atlanta, Georgia.
-John is a pastor of a church in Atlanta.